 Report your missing driver's license to your state's department of motor vehicles and request a replacement as soon as possible.
-You will probably need some form of information to verify your identity, and may have to pay a small fee.
-Each state varies in what they require for identification, so be sure to call before you go.
+You will probably need some form of information to verify your identity, such as your birth certificate, bank statement, utilities bills, etc. You may also have to pay a small fee.
+Each state varies in what they require for identification, so be sure to call and find out what you need to bring with you before you go.

 Contact the Social Security Administration fraud hotline at 1-800-772-1213 to report the possible theft of your social security number.
 You can replace your card for free if it is stolen, but you will need to fill out Form SS-5 and show documents proving your identity and that you are a US citizen (or have immigration status).
 You will then need to take your completed application and documents to your local Social Security office.